junxit/us-congress-bills-116/bill.md

     - **(i)** by striking “United States and” and inserting “United States,”; and
     - **(ii)** by inserting before the semicolon the following: “, and other government agencies as determined to be appropriate and nonduplicative by the Secretary”; and
   - **(C)** in paragraph (8), by striking “calls” and inserting “contacts”;
-- **(3)** in subsection (d), by striking paragraph (3) and inserting the following:
+- **(3)** in subsection (d) , by striking paragraph (3) and inserting the following:
+  > - **(3)** *Limitation*
-  > - **(3)** *Limitation* In no case may the sum of the number of years for a waiver under this subsection exceed 5 years.
-Notwithstanding any previous waivers, in the case of a poison control center whose accreditation is affected by a public health emergency declared pursuant to section 319, the Secretary may, as the circumstances of the emergency reasonably require, provide a waiver under paragraph (1) or a renewal under paragraph (2) for up to 2 years.
+  >   - **(A)** *In general* The sum of the number of years for a waiver under paragraph (1) and a renewal under paragraph (2) may not exceed 5 years.
+  >   - **(B)** *Public health emergency* Notwithstanding any previous waivers, in the case of a poison control center whose accreditation is affected by a public health emergency declared pursuant to section 319, the Secretary may, as the circumstances of the emergency reasonably require, provide a waiver under paragraph (1) or a renewal under paragraph (2), not to exceed 2 years.
+The Secretary may require quarterly reports and other information related to such a waiver or renewal under this paragraph.

 - **(4)** by striking subsection (f) and inserting the following:
   > - **(f)** *Maintenance of effort* With respect to activities for which a grant is awarded under this section, the Secretary may require that poison control centers agree to maintain the expenditures of the center for such activities at a level that is not less than the level of expenditures maintained by the center for the fiscal year preceding the fiscal year for which the grant is received.